ZwaarContrast/resumes/ROY_BAKKER.md

 # Roy Bakker

 ## About
 I am a front-end developer with a focus on creating beautiful user interfaces.
-I'm currently developing my Javascript skills in the React and Redux frameworks.

-### Zwaar Contrast
-Zwaar Contrast is a development agency based in Rotterdam, the Netherlands.
-We have a focus on Wordpress development, but we can also assist you with various other front-end and back-end development skills.
+I love working with React, especially in combination with Redux for state-management and/or a GraphQL server.

 ### Keywords
-HTML, (S)CSS, Javascript, PHP, Wordpress, jQuery, Node.js, Express, React, Redux, ECMAScript 6 (ES6/ES2015), PIXI.js, MongoDB, Express, Grunt, Gulp, Webpack.
+React, Redux, Graphql, Styled-components, Jest, HTML, (S)CSS, Javascript, Wordpress, jQuery, Node.js, ECMAScript 6 (ES6/ES2015), Grunt, Gulp, Webpack.

 ### Address
 Groot Handelsgebouw - E1.174.1